-Arts and Sciences Advising Services coordinates all pre-professional advising including pre-law and the wide breadth of pre-health programs.
-Students can major in pre-law or pre-pharmacy through collaborations with the University of Tennessee College of Law and the University of Tennessee Health Science Center (UTHSC), respectively.
-Majoring in either of those programs does not guarantee admission.
+Arts and Sciences Advising Services coordinates all pre-professional advising including prelaw and the wide breadth of pre-health programs.
+Students can major in pre-law or prepharmacy through collaborations with the University of Tennessee College of Law and the University of Tennessee Health Science Center (UTHSC), respectively.
+Majoring in either of those programs does not guarantee admission into the professional program.